-The State Rail Authority ceased services in 2004.
-However, the Australian Rail Track Corporation (ARTC) still owns the stations in Byron Bay, Mullumbimby, Bangalow and Billinudgel as well as land within its rail corridor.
+The State Rail Authority ceased services in 2004, however, owns the stations in Byron Bay, Mullumbimby, Bangalow and Billinudgel as well as land within its rail corridor.
 There is a current proposal in place to turn the existing rail network into a Rail Trail for cyclists to use which would run from Casino to Murwillumbah.
 Both Councils are liaising with State Government and the other three local governments.